ssd39/electronTV/README.md

  npm install<br>
  npm start

-If you facing error that channel are loaded but video is not playing then reload the elctronTV from view tab.
+If you facing error that channels are loaded but video is not playing then reload the elctronTV from view tab.